Maintaining Audience Attention in Your Presentations

 Reference

 Wecker, Christof.
 “Slide Presentations as Speech Suppressors: When and Why Learners Miss Oral Information.”
 Science Direct.
 Accessed September 17, 2014.
+Featured Image: elPadawan via Flickr

 Applying Color Psychology to Your PowerPoint Designs

 Color plays an important role in PowerPoint design.
 By choosing the correct palette, you can pull individual slides together and create a coherent design.
 Color also allows you to add a bit more life and interest to your slides.
 More than that, it can also be a subtle way to convey emotions and strengthen your message.
-Following the basic principles of color psychology, you can create PowerPoint designs that automatically connects with your audience.
+Following the basic principles of color psychology, you can create PowerPoint designs that automatically connect with your audience.

 What is color psychology?